 - Improves Security and Automation: PKI ensures the security of data throughout the CTS process.
 The CHI provides for automated transmission of all the data.

 Risk Involved in Cheque Truncation System

 There is a high risk involved in the cheque truncation system.
-In CTS, cheques are manually scrutinized which may lead to rejection of a genuine cheque as a result of being over judgemental or acceptance of fake cheque in carelessness.
+In CTS, cheques are manually scrutinized.
+This may lead to rejection of a genuine cheque, as a result of being over judgemental; or acceptance of fake cheque in carelessness.
 Even the verification of the signatures may face a similar issue.